VictorChan880/pyro/README.md

 # Pyro — A Tree-Walk Interpreter

-Pyro is a simple interpreted programming language built in Go, inspired by the [Crafting Interpreters](https://craftinginterpreters.com/) book by Bob Nystrom.
+Pyro is a simple interpreted programming language built in Go.

 ## Features